Best Practices: Key Content Tips for Creating Email Content

 Content Tips No. 5: Formatting Content

 Finally, how you format the content in your email is almost as important as what the content itself is.
-Here are some content tips for email formatting in email newsletters or promotions.
+Here are some content tips for email formatting in email formatting or promotions.

 Don't Copy and Paste from Word!
 If there's one rule of "doing things on the web" that you should always remember, it's "Don't copy and paste content from Microsoft Word."
 While many email marketing platforms, including Comm100, will overwrite any "special characters" that translate from Word as "garble", you may later find that in some cases they displayed inappropriately.
 Word content is not web-ready content.
 Always copy your content into Notepad before inserting it into your email template.
 Then use your email platforms html or Wiziwig tools to format headlines, fonts, etc.